 Church of Saint John the Baptist: Medieval Period

 By the 11th century, the ancient structure had sunk to at least 3 meters beneath the street level, with its doors and windows blocked, and served as a storage place for goods and water.
-During this century, an organization of Amalfitan merchants settled in Jerusalem and acquired the southwest corner of the Hadrianic forum, where they established a pilgrim hospice, complete with a hospital and a church.
+During this century, an organization of Amalfitan merchants settled in Jerusalem.
+It acquired the southwest corner of the Hadrianic forum, where they established a pilgrim hospice with a hospital and a church.

-The new church was erected above the ancient structure, which became its basement and dictated the tri-apsed layout of the entire church.
-This church was tended to by Benedictine monks.
-In 1099, Crusader knights injured during the siege of Jerusalem were treated at the hospital and after recovering started here what was to become the Order of Knights of the Hospital of Saint John of Jerusalem, named after the church, also known as the Knights Hospitaller.
-After the capture of Jerusalem by Saladin in 1187, the basement was apparently filled with debris.
+The new church was erected above the ancient structure, which became its basement and dictated the tri-lapsed layout of the entire church.
+Benedictine monks tended to this church.
+In 1099, Crusader knights injured during the siege of Jerusalem were treated at the hospital.
+After recovering, started here what was to become the Order of Knights of the Hospital of Saint John of Jerusalem, named after the church, also known as the Knights Hospitaller.
+After the capture of Jerusalem by Saladin in 1187, the basement was filled with debris.

 Church of Saint John the Baptist: Ottoman Period

-Original Purpose of the Building: Traditional Vs Schilarly View
+Original Purpose of the Building: Traditional Vs Scholarly View

-Byzantine sources refer to a shrine in the western part of Jerusalem that was holding relics of the Baptist’s head.
-There is no archaeological or textual proof that the current John the Baptist Church is the church John Rufus or other Byzantine sources might have alluded to.
+Byzantine sources refer to a shrine in the western part of Jerusalem holding relics of the Baptist’s head.
+No archaeological or textual proof exists that the current John the Baptist Church is the church John Rufus or other Byzantine sources might have alluded to.
 The Late Roman building excavated by Humbert in 2010-2011, which became the crypt of the current church, bears no Christian architectural marks.

-But such were not to be expected either during the 4th-6th centuries when church architecture was still following Roman pre-Christian layouts.
-Now Humbert allows for the possibility that a shrine dedicated to the head of the Baptist might not have served eucharistic liturgical purposes, and thus have had an unusual layout; or that an originally secular building may have been rededicated as a church.
+But such were not to be expected during the 4th-6th centuries when church architecture followed Roman pre-Christian layouts.
+Now Humbert allows for the possibility that a shrine dedicated to the head of the Baptist might not have served eucharistic liturgical purposes and thus have had an unusual layout; or that an originally secular building may have been rededicated as a church.

-He also suggests that a restoration of a church in this area by Saint John the Almoner after 614 may have led to a later confusion and an association of the later, medieval church, with the more revered Saint John, namely the Baptist.
-The fact that the pilgrim hospice built in this same area by Charles the Great in ca. 800 was always mentioned as Saint Mary, not Saint John, indicates that the connection with the Baptist is of later date.
+He also suggests that a church restoration in this area by Saint John the Almoner after 614 may have led to later confusion and an association of the last medieval church with the more revered Saint John, namely the Baptist.
+The fact that the pilgrim hospice built in this same area by Charles the Great in ca. 800 was always mentioned as Saint Mary, not Saint John, indicates that the connection with the Baptist is later.